KupoServer/Issues/ISSUE_TEMPLATE.md

 <!--
 Please do not remove or change any of the template data below.
-Inease, simply fill out the following information like you are taking a survey or test.
+Instead, simply fill out the following information like you are taking a survey or test.
 When filling out this information, please DO NOT use the `@` symbol.
 This will trigger unwanted mentions to users that may not be part of this project.
 -->

 **Date & Time:**